 The magnitude and severity of thunderstorms and heavy rains can vary due to the duration and intensity of each event.
 Over the last 125 years, the average annual rainfall in Los Angeles County is 14.9 inches.
 But the term "average" means very little, as the annual rainfall during this time period has ranged from 38.2 inches in 1883-1884 to 4.35 inches in 2001-2002.
 This makes the Los Angeles basin a land of extremes in terms of annual precipitation.
-The most severe heavy rain events in the City have resulted in localized flooding, downed tree limbs/power lines, and limited power outages.
+The most severe heavy rain events in the planning area have resulted in localized flooding, downed tree limbs/power lines, and limited power outages.
 Regionally, severe heavy rain events across the Los Angeles Metropolitan Area have resulted in substantial property damage, injuries and even death.

-During uncharacteristically heavy storms or rain events these drainage systems may not be sufficient to move stormwater flows and thus, result in flooding (refer to Section X).
+During uncharacteristically heavy storms or rain events these drainage systems may not be sufficient to move stormwater flows and thus, result in flooding.
 Flooding from heavy rain events most often affects the City within the 100-year flood zones.
 Severe storms could also cause overtopping of dams or reservoirs (refer to Section 4.4.6, Dam/Reservoir Failure) or threaten slope stability (refer to Section 4.4.2, Seismic Hazards).

 The magnitude or extent of impacts to the City would depend on the duration of the outage and the size of the impacted area.
 Prolonged or widescale power shutoffs across the planning area or Los Angeles region could significantly disrupt City/CCUSD operations and emergency response.
 The City relies on permanent and portable generators to power critical facilities and traffic lights, but would require a coordinates response to maintain service to constituents.
-Existing generator capacity would be sufficient to address small scale or short power shutoffs affecting portions of the City.
+CCUSD also has access to limited generators in the case of extended power outages, and would coordinate with City resources as well.
+Existing generator capacity would be sufficient to address small scale or short power shutoffs affecting portions of the planning area.

-An extreme heat event in the City occurs when daily maximum temperature exceeds 91.2 degrees.
+An extreme heat event in the planning area occurs when daily maximum temperature exceeds 91.2 degrees.
 The heat index is used by the NWS to help identify the magnitude of extreme heat events and predict potential impacts.
 The severity of extreme heat increases with time and exposure, meaning that a prolonged period of extreme heat for a number of days can be particularly dangerous.
 Extreme heat events over a number of days can strain the electric grid and slow public safety agency response.
 Vulnerable populations, such as senior citizens, children, or unhoused individuals, may be disproportionately burdened by extreme heat events within the planning area.
 Exhibit 4-6, Heat Index, shows the likelihood of heat disorder with prolonged exposure or strenuous activity associated with temperature and relative humidity.